Hurricane force social media

 About meI'm Chris Measures and I've spent the last 18 years creating and implementing PR and marketing campaigns for technology companies.
 I've worked with everyone from large quoted companies to fast growth start-ups, giving me unrivalled experience and ideas.
 I'm now director of Measures Consulting, an agency that uses this expertise to deliver PR and marketing success for technology businesses.

-- RT @Cabume: Catapulting the UK into the future.
-Guest blog by @ChrisMeasures ow.ly/l5qRf 5 days ago
+- RT @Cabume: Marketing by robots?
+Guest blog by @ChrisMeasures ow.ly/zwYTW 9 hours ago